 Day 2 Monday: Vilnius - Klaipeda Vilnius is known for its more than 1.200 medieval buildings and 48 churches.
 The morning sightseeing tour includes a panoramic tour of the city and a walking tour of the Old Town with Vilnius Cathedral, Gediminas Tower, Peter and Paul Church, St. Anna’s Church, Old University and the Gates of Dawn.
 After the tour we continue to Trakai, the medieval capital of Lithuania and we see the well preserved Trakai Castle, beautifully located on an island in Lake Galve.
 The balance of the day is spent en route to Klaipeda, where we arrive late afternoon.
 Check-in at Hotel Radisson Blu Klaipeda**** or similar.

-Day 3 Tuesday: Klaipeda The day is reserved for a full-day optional tour to the Curonian Spit, a thin, 100 km stretch of land between the Baltic Sea and the Curonian Lagoon with small fishing villages, pine forests and endless sand dunes.
+Day 3 Tuesday: Klaipeda The day is reserved for a half-day optional tour to the Curonian Spit, a thin, 100 km stretch of land between the Baltic Sea and the Curonian Lagoon with small fishing villages, pine forests and endless sand dunes.
 Our first stop is the Hill of Witches in Juodkrante.
 After that we continue to Nida, where we visit the High Dunes, Thomas Mann’s summerhouse and get acquainted with the charming resort town before we drive back to Klaipeda.
 The evening offers an optional Lithuanian dinner at Frederiko Pasazas.

 Day 4 Wednesday: Klaipeda - Riga Klaipeda first became a part of Lithuania in 1923 and had a long history as a German town called Memel.
 A short sightseeing tour takes us to the Old Town with its narrow, cobblestone streets and old guild houses and we visit the Theatre Square and the Aennchen von Tharau Fountain.
 We now continue to the Samogitia National Park, where we embark on a walking tour around the picturesque Lake Plateliai.
 After that we continue to Siauliai and Hill of Crosses, one of the holiest sites of Catholic Lithuania.
 We head North into Latvia and reach Riga in the afternoon, check-in at Hotel Radisson Blu Latvija**** or similar.
 The evening offers an optional organ concert at the Dome Cathedral.